 The Office of Undergraduate Research's web site is designed to highlight the diverse research opportunities available to undergraduates at Berkeley.
 You can access it through:http://research.berkeley.edu

-Forms are accessible from the Psychology bCourses site.
-Everyone with a valid CalNet ID may add themselves to the listserve.
-Please see the Resources page for the step by step instructions.
+Forms are accessible from the Psychology website.
+Please see the Resources page to download the application and instructions.